 Who can walk the Great Wall of China?

-Medical considerations for visting the Great Wall
+Medical considerations for visiting the Great Wall

 Why not walk the Great Wall of China for a charity?
-Get sponsored for your trip and raise loads of cash for a worthy cause.
+Get sponsored for your trip and raise lots of cash for a worthy cause.
 Not only will you have walked one of the most amazing trails in the world but you'll have helped other people too... the feeling of achievement will be fantastic!

 As well as raising money for a worthwhile cause, if you do decide to go with a charity the good news is they take all the hassle out of organising the trip.
 You don’t need to worry about booking your flights or accommodation and all the other stuff – all you need to worry about is getting in shape.